lkilcher/dolfyn/xarray_dev_changelog.md

 			- ADCPs - individual cleaning functions
 			- ADVs - has masking methods that feed into a fill-in method

+		- Time - done
+			- Change mpl time to epoch time
+			- Add conversion functions

-- Refactor DOLfYN's binary readers - done
+		- Refactor binary readers - done
 				1. Binary files read into a dictionary of dictionaries using netcdf naming conventions
 					- Should be easier to debug
 				2. Need to write (adjust the file I previously created) an xarray dataset constructor that'll build off that dictionary
 				3. Should be able to use the '_set_coords' subroutine located in `rotate.base` to set orientation coordinates
 				- is there a point to keeping a dedicated h5py DOLfYN to xarray DOLfYN conversion file?
 			- Step 1 completed
 				- No pressure data from vectors or awacs??
 Registering as 0 in binary?
 				- AWAC temp scaling is way off (?) - Added 0.01 factor
 				- Added 0.1 scale factor for Signature magnetometer to return in units of uT
 			- Step 2 & 3 - done
 				- Moved Vector rotation matrices from attributes to variables
 				- Removed user-nonsensical configuration data
 				- Added 'save_mat' function
 				- Fixed - Broke rotation code - bad determinant warning in 'orientmat' at indices {} error - added rough code to search for nan's

 - Update testing - done
 	- Added check signature velocity rotations against nortek matfiles - done